dotnet/runtime/docs/workflow/testing/libraries/testing.md

 ## Running tests on the command line

-To build tests you need to pass the `-buildtests` flag to `build.cmd/sh` or run `libraries -restore -build -buildtests` (note that you need to specify `-restore` and `-build` additionally as those are only implicit if no action is passed in).

-If you are interested in building and running the tests only for a specific library, then there are two different ways to do it:
+To build tests you need to specify the `tests` subset when invoking build.cmd/sh: `libraries -subset tests`.

 The easiest (and recommended) way to build and run the tests for a specific library, is to invoke the `Test` target on that library:
 ```cmd